Splint Care Tips

 - Keep your splint dry.
 Moisture can collect under the splint and cause skin irritation and itching.
 If you have a wound or have had surgery, moisture under the splint can increase the risk of infection.

-- Cover your splint with at least two layers of plastic when you take a shower or bath, unless your doctor said you can take it off while bathing.
+- Tape a sheet of plastic to cover your splint when you take a shower or bath, unless your doctor said you can take it off while bathing.

 - If you can take the splint off when you bathe, pat the area dry after bathing and put the splint back on.